Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Theoretical analysis

 which is a polynomial in $\hat{\beta}_1$ of degree 4.
 The solutions can be explicitly calculated using the quartic root formula.

-For some parameter values Equation \eqref{ch3_eqn_PropPf11} may have a combination of real and complex roots, but as there must be at least one solution which approximates with the true (real) parameter $\beta_1$, we can exclude the case of all imaginary roots.
+For some parameter values Equation \eqref{eqn_beta1Poly} may have a combination of real and complex roots, but as there must be at least one solution which approximates with the true (real) parameter $\beta_1$, we can exclude the case of all imaginary roots.
 If the discriminant of the polynomial in $\hat{\beta}_1$ is 0 there are some special cases where one real root (of some multiplicity) exists, that can be determined with further calculations when $h$ and $\beta_1$ are known.
 For example, for a given $h$ there will be one $\beta_1$ such that there is a single real root of multiplicity four given by

-and $\beta_1$ can be determined through calculation using the discriminant when $h$ is chosen \citep{Rees01021922}. \end{proof}
+and $\hat{\beta}_1$ can be determined through calculation using the discriminant when $h$ is chosen \citep{Rees01021922}. \end{proof}

-One immediate consequence of these results is inaccuracy in the $\hat{\beta}_1$ value closest to the true $\beta_1$, due to the numerical approximation. \begin{corollary} For an affine first order ODE of the form
+One immediate consequence of these results is inaccuracy in the $\hat{\beta}_1$ value closest to the true $\beta_1$, due to the numerical approximation. \begin{corollary} For a linear first order ODE of the form

 given true $\beta_0$ and $\beta_1$, within a longitudinal model using $n$ steps of the Runge-Kutta 4th order algorithm, the $\hat{\beta}_1$ closest to the true solution is not equal to it, that is, $\hat{\beta}_1\neq \beta_1$. \end{corollary} \begin{proof} We take